Park Hee-soon: Relationship and marriage

 In 2011, it was reported that Park Hee-Soon and actress Park Ye-Jin were in a relationship.
 They met two years prior and got close due to friendship formed as artists under the same agency.
 In January 2016, it was reported that they registered their marriage in 2015.
 They had a small celebration with family and friends in 2016.

+Tax audit

+The Seoul Regional Tax Office investigated Park in 2024.
+In February 2025 outlets reported an additional assessment of about ₩800 million and described the reports as tax-evasion allegations.
+The Korea Herald wrote that Park ran a personal corporation—Twopark Playground, of which he is chief executive—while remaining with a management agency, an arrangement that allows entertainment income to be booked as corporate revenue.
+NS ENM denied evasion, saying Park had filed on a tax adviser's advice since his debut, that the issue arose in the tax process with the authorities and was not a failure of his legal duties as an actor, and that he had only objected at the preliminary-review stage, not completed an appeal.
+It said he was cooperating and expected the adjustment process to end soon.

 Philanthropy

 In 2010, Park was involved in a charity project in Chad.
-It was to fulfill his promise to his best friend, late Park Yong-ha.
-The school, named after late Park Yong-ha, was founded on September 18, finally fulfilling Park's wish of helping to shape a brighter future for the children of Chad.
-It was documented by "Hope TV", a special documentary revolving around this special school was broadcast on October 22.
+It was to fulfill his promise to his best friend, the late Park Yong-ha.
+The school, named after Park, was founded on September 18, finally fulfilling Park's wish of helping to shape a brighter future for the children of Chad.
+It was documented by Hope TV, a special documentary revolving around this special school that was broadcast on October 22.